google/fuzzbench/docs/running-a-cloud-experiment/running_an_experiment.md

 You can optionally add:
 * `--no-seeds` - to skip using seed corpus across all benchmarks.
 * `--no-dictionaries` - to skip using dictionaries across all benchmarks.
+* `--oss-fuzz-corpus` - use the latest corpora from OSS-Fuzz across all benchmarks (where available).

 ## Viewing reports